 c) Swimming pool owners need to balance the pH level of the pool regularly

-That being said, you can opt for coloured pool plaster that will provide a tinted look to your pool surface.
+That said, you can opt for coloured pool plaster to provide a tinted look to your pool surface.
 This noticeably reduces the unsightly appearance of stains, scaling, and other elements of damage.
-However, plaster finishes are relatively high-maintenance, so you should be aware of that before opting for this type of pool finish.
+However, plaster finishes are relatively high-maintenance, so you should know before opting for this type of pool finish.

 2. Tile Finishes

 If you enjoy elegance, beauty, and the finer things in life, opting for a tile pool finish may be ideal.
-Fortunately, there are several finish options you can consider when it comes to tiles.
+Fortunately, there are several finish options you can consider for tiles.
 Depending on the type of tile finish you opt for, it could cost you quite a bit.
 This also depends on the size and model of the tiles you choose.

-An excellent aspect of opting for tiles is that they come in a variety of sizes.
+An excellent aspect of opting for tiles is that they come in various sizes.
 This includes tiles of 1, 2, 3, and 6-inch squares.
 It allows you to create a smooth classic pool design or opt for designer mosaics on the pool surface, giving it a stunning appeal.

-Are you wondering why tile finishes cost so much more than other types of pool finishes?
-Well, a primary reason is that, unlike other types of pool finishes, tiles are typically applied manually by a professional.
+Are you wondering why tile finishes cost more than other pool finishes?
+A primary reason is that a professional typically applies tiles manually, unlike different pool finishes.
 This personal touch often increases the cost significantly.

-However, keep in mind that tiles generally last for a lifetime - as long as you maintain them well.
+However, remember that tiles generally last for a lifetime — as long as you maintain them well.

 If you’re worried about the cost of the tile finish going beyond your budget, we have a solution.
-You can opt to add tiles as an accent instead of on the entire pool surface.
+You can add tiles as an accent instead of on the entire pool surface.
 This can create a striking look, especially when designed aesthetically by a professional.
-Before making a choice, it is essential to weigh the pros and cons of each type of pool finish.
+Before making a choice, weighing the pros and cons of each type of pool finish is essential.